Maneren/KIV-UPP/sem01/README.md

 #### Preprocessing

 Preprocessing basically needs to run a check for every station and then remove the stations that don't pass the check.
-This allows for all of the stations to be checked in parallel but the (relatively fast) removal is better to be done later serially to prevent excessive locking.
+This allows for all the stations to be checked in parallel but the (relatively fast) removal is better to be done later serially to prevent excessive locking.